-Leadership is about who you are.
+Being a good leader is about who you are.
 It is about character.
 It is about looking inwards in order to lead outwards.
-Successful leadership is not based on a set of external skills; the best leaders are those who know themselves, know their strengths and play to those strengths.
+Successful and smart leadership is not based on a set of external skills; the best leaders are those who know themselves, know their strengths and play to those strengths.
 They understand something of the connected, relational and paradoxical nature of the world in which they live and lead.
 They embrace change as opportunity rather than a threat and remain humble, lifelong learners who find wisdom in the small, the simple and the overlooked.

 So just what will it take to lead into the future?
-Here are 12 practical pointers to consider when leading your business:
+Here are 12 things to consider when leading your business:

 In the new economy, relationships will ultimately be more important than transactions.
 While efficient, cost effective transactions are important in business, customers are starting to demand relationships.
 This will determine loyalty and create word-of-mouth sales in the future.